 2) Expanded early life history work (spawning, larval, age-0) to focus on spatial-temporal variation in stock reproductive output, survival processes, and how these vary with changes in climate, and

 3) Resolving stock spatial structure, migration patterns, and connectivity based on tagging and new genetics/genomics approaches.
-Research was discussed that covered a wide range of methods, including understanding early life history, satellite tagging, modelling, genetics, surveys, and maturity.
+Research that covers a wide range of methods, including understanding early life history, satellite tagging, modelling, genetics, surveys, and maturity are needed.

 Specific project to support these research themes: